brianpr-pr/Assessment-Task/README.md

 How to handle the delete task button and the ids that should be linked to the tasks.

 Style:

 Add copyright in the footer.

-Apply a font-family.

 Add animations.

-Make the input box responsive.
+Make the input box responsive or change it for textarea element.